 Terms of Service

-These Terms of Service, together with any applicable Service Descriptions (as defined in Section 1.1) and Orders (as defined in Section 1.2 below) and other attachment attached hereto or otherwise made a part of these Terms of Service (collectively, the “Agreement”) is entered between Liquid Web, LLC (“Liquid Web”) and the party entering into an Order with Liquid Web (“Customer”) as may be identified in this Agreement (each a “Party” and collectively as the “Parties”) as of the Customer’s service activation date (“Effective Date”).
+These Terms of Service, together with any applicable Service Descriptions (as defined in Section 1.1) and Orders (as defined in Section 1.2) and other attachment attached hereto or otherwise made a part of these Terms of Service (collectively, the “Agreement”) is entered between Liquid Web, LLC, its applicable affiliate, or one or more of its family of brands, including Nexcess and iThemes, (“Liquid Web”) and the party entering into an Order with Liquid Web (“Customer”) as may be identified in this Agreement (each a “Party” and collectively as the “Parties”) and is effective as of the Customer’s service activation date (“Effective Date”).
 The purpose of this Agreement is to provide a framework governing Customer’s purchase of services from Liquid Web pursuant to one or more Orders (the “Services”).
 Liquid Web rejects any terms and conditions contained in Customer's forms that are additional to or different from those set forth in Liquid Web’s Order, Services Descriptions, or in these Terms of Service.
 Liquid Web and Customer agree as follows:

-1.3 Support and Service Levels.
+1.3.
+Support and Service Levels.
 Liquid Web will provide technical support services for the Services (“Support”) to its Customers via phone, email and live chat based on the level of Support purchase by Customer pursuant to an Order.
-Detailed descriptions of the various Support levels are set forth in the Support Service Description available at https://www.liquidweb.com/support/compare.
+Detailed descriptions of the various Support levels are set forth in the Support Service Description available at Support Comparison and Nexcess TOS.
 Support is only available to Customer; Liquid Web has no obligation to provide Support to any other party.
-In addition, Liquid Web will make the Services available in accordance with the applicable service levels set forth at https://www.liquidweb.com/about-us/policies/ (the “Service Level Agreements”).
+In addition, Liquid Web will make the Services available in accordance with the applicable service levels set forth at Liquid Web Policies (the “Service Level Agreements”).
 Liquid Web may from time to time make changes to the Support or Service Level Agreements, and Customer shall periodically check the Liquid Web website for such changes.

 2. CHARGES AND PAYMENT TERMS

-2.3 Payment Terms.
-Unless other payment methods have been approved, Liquid Web will charge Customer’s credit card monthly, without invoice.
-If another method of payment has been approved, Liquid Web shall forward via electronic mail a copy of the current invoice to Customer no later than two (2) days after the invoice date to the email address(es) designated on page one (1) of this Agreement (“Billing Email Address”).
+2.3.
+Payment Terms.
+Unless other payment methods have been approved, Liquid Web will charge Customer’s credit card monthly, in most cases without invoice.
+If another method of payment has been approved, Liquid Web shall notify Customer of its monthly invoice via electronic mail no later than two (2) days after the invoice date to the email address(es) designated on page one (1) of this Agreement (“Billing Email Address”).
 Customer must provide Liquid Web thirty (30) days written notice of any changes to its Billing Email Address.
-All charges shall be due and payable by Customer to Liquid Web within thirty (30) days of the invoice date.
 Customer waives the right to dispute any charges not disputed within such thirty (30) day period.
 Billing shall commence on the first day the Services are made available to Customer.
 Monthly recurring charges shall be invoiced monthly.
-Non-recurring charges will be included on the invoice for the applicable installation or Service changes as directed by Customer.
+Nonrecurring charges will be included on the invoice for the applicable installation or Service changes as directed by Customer.

-2.6 Taxes and Assessments.
+2.6.
+Taxes and Assessments.
 Customer is responsible for the payment of all governmental assessments, surcharges, and fees pertaining to its use of the Services (other than taxes on Liquid Web’s net income).
 Liquid Web shall not invoice Customer for taxes if Customer provides Liquid Web with, and maintains, valid and properly executed certificate(s) of exemption for the taxes.
 Such certificates of exemption must be reasonably acceptable to Liquid Web.
 Customer is responsible for all taxes up until the time a valid certificate of exemption is provided to Liquid Web.
 If Customer fails to maintain the required tax exemption certificate(s), Liquid Web shall back-bill Customer for all applicable taxes.
-The process for maintaining this information is described at https://www.liquidweb.com/kb/updating-your-account-profile/#adrandtax.
+The process for maintaining this information is described in this Knowledge Base article.

 4. DATA PROTECTION AND SECURITY

-4.6 HIPAA and HITECH Act.
+4.6.
+HIPAA and HITECH Act.
 Customer shall immediately notify Liquid Web if any of the data in the applicable Service environment includes Protected Health Information ("PHI"), as that term is defined Title II, Subtitle F of the Health Insurance Portability and Accountability Act of 1996, as amended.
-If the data does include PHI, Customer and Liquid Web shall enter into a Business Associate Agreement ("BAA").
+If the data does include PHI, Customer shall ensure Customer is utilizing a HIPAA-compliant Service, and the parties shall enter into a Business Associate Agreement ("BAA").

-4.8 EU General Data Protection Regulation.
+4.8.
+EU General Data Protection Regulation.
 Customer shall notify Liquid Web if it intends to use Liquid Web Services with Customer Data that is subject to protection under General Data Protection Regulation 2016/679 (“GDPR”).
-Such notification shall require the Parties execute a Data Protection Addendum (“DPA”) under which Liquid Web will be a Processor and Customer the Controller as those terms are defined under the GDPR.
+Such notification shall require the Parties execute a Data Protection Addendum (“DPA”) under which Liquid Web will be a Processor (as defined under the GDPR) on behalf of Customer.
 Customer may not utilize any Services with Customer Data that is subject to GDPR protection until such time as the Parties have executed a DPA.

 6. CONFIDENTIAL INFORMATION

-9.2 Service Term.
+9.2.
+Service Term.
 An individual Services term shall commence on the Effective Date and continue for the period of time specified on its Order (the “Initial Term”), unless sooner terminated in accordance with the terms of Section 10 (Termination) below.
-Thereafter, the Agreement will automatically renew for successive one-year periods, or, if no such term is specified, the Agreement shall continue in effect on a month-to-month basis at the then current month-to-month rates (the “Renewal Term”) unless either Party provides the other Party with written notice of its intention not to renew at least thirty (30) days before expiration of the Initial Term.
+Thereafter, the Agreement will automatically renew, and Customer’s credit card or other selected payment method will be automatically charged, for successive one-year periods, or, if no such term is specified, the Agreement shall continue in effect, and Customer’s credit card or other selected payment method will be automatically charged, on a month-to-month basis at the then current month-to-month rates (the “Renewal Term”) unless either Party provides the other Party with written notice of its intention not to renew at least thirty (30) days before expiration of the current Service Term.
 The Initial Term and Renewal Term are sometimes individually and collectively referred to as the “Service Term.”